Jade Solutions (UK) Ltd – Centre of excellence for training and professional development

 This programme comprises face-to-face training workshops, 1:1 tutorials, workplace assessment, individual research, distance learning and the completion of 14 assignments.
 Over 13 months you will attend 13 monthly training days.
 These are highly interactive, face-to-face sessions.
 They are built around key themes that address the course content, prompt reflective practice and provide an opportunity to share good practice with others.
 Individual support and distance learning is built into the programme.
 The course is assessed by 9 unit assignments, an ongoing reflective journal and a teaching practice portfolio.
 You will have to evidence 100 hours of teaching and will be observed 8 times (see below).

 Please refer to the course programme below for an overview of the course content and the way the course is structured.
 DET is the qualification for teachers/tutors and assessors who work in the lifelong learning sector in a ‘full teaching’ role.
-For further information about the teaching regulations and recent changes visit The Institute For Learning
+For further information about the teaching regulations and recent changes visit The Society for Education and Training

 Virtual Learning Environment